East Cowes Castle

 Reason Wartime neglect and damage and subsequent urban expansion

-East Cowes Castle was a fairytale vision and home of the renowned architect John Nash who designed and built it himself.
-The Castle was an important building in its own right as part of architectural history for its role in the spreading of the nascent Gothic revivalism movement both in the UK and abroad.
+East Cowes Castle was a fairytale vision and home of the renowned architect John Nash, who designed and built it himself.
+The Castle was an important building as part of architectural history for its role in the spreading of the nascent Gothic revivalism movement both in the UK and abroad.

 Nash had been visiting the Isle of Wight since 1793 and in 1798 he bought some land in East Cowes overlooking the bay and started building.
 The castle was a typical John Nash 'Gothick' country house of which he had designed and built several including Luscombe Castle in Devon and Lough Cutra Castle in Ireland - the design of which gives an impression of what East Cowes may well have looked like.